 - how individuals gain an overview of the nature and foundations of sociocultural behavior.
 Examples of courses that satisfy this requirement:

-Course List Code Title ANSO 210 Sex and Gender in Society BLST 212 Race and Ethnicity COMM 101 Public Address COMM 221 Theories of Group Communication COMM 224 Theories of Interpersonal Communication COMM 244 Theories of Intercultural Communication PSYC 220 Social Psychology PSYC 240 Theories of Personality THTR 230 Acting: Realism I
+Course List Code Title ANSO 210 Sex and Gender in Society or WGST 210 Sex and Gender in Society ANSO 212 Race and Ethnicity or BLST 212 Race and Ethnicity COMM 101 Public Address COMM 221 Theories of Group Communication COMM 224 Theories of Interpersonal Communication COMM 244 Theories of Intercultural Communication PSYC 220 Social Psychology PSYC 240 Theories of Personality PSYC 330 Cognitive Psychology THTR 210 Scenic Design

-Course List Code Title ANSO 342 Non-Governmental Organizations, Development and Human Rights BLST 265 Black Women and Organizational Leadership BLST 339 Culture, Identity and Politics in Caribbean Society BLST 340 Social Movements COMM 306 Organizational Culture COMM 409 International Communication COMM 415 Conflict and Communication ECON 422 Industrial Organization and Antitrust Economics ECON 423 International Trade ECON 425 Race and Ethnicity and the U.S. Economy ECON 464 Labor Economics EDUC 213 The U.S. Education System ENVS 240 Environmental Politics and Decision Making ENVS 284 Environmental Planning and Design ENVS 301 Environmental Practicum HESS 401 Organization and Administration of Athletics and Physical Education POSC 110 Introduction to American Politics POSC 311 Political Organizations in the U.S POSC 307 The Politics of Congress REL 217 Sects and Cults
+Course List Code Title ANSO 339 Culture, Identity and Politics in Caribbean Society or BLST 339 Culture, Identity and Politics in Caribbean Society BLST 265 Black Women and Organizational Leadership or WGST 265 Black Women and Organizational Leadership BLST 340 COMM 306 Organizational Culture ECON 422 Industrial Organization and Antitrust Economics ECON 423 International Trade ECON 425 Race and Ethnicity and the U.S. Economy ECON 464 Labor Economics EDUC 213 The U.S. Education System ENVS 240 Environmental Politics and Decision Making ENVS 284 Environmental Planning and Design ENVS 301 Environmental Practicum GC 101 Commerce and Society HESS 401 Organization and Administration of Athletics and Physical Education PPA 101 Selected Topics in American Politics PPA 307 The Politics of Congress PPA 319 Topics in the Study of American Politics REL 217 Sects and Cults

-- Electives or Applications.
-Courses and projects that meet this requirement are designed to focus on an aspect of organizational studies that is particularly appropriate to the student's vocational aspirations, the integrity of the program, and/or the major.
-Students have the following options:
+- Additional Electives or Alternative Options.
+Students may petition to have other courses and/or academic projects fulfill their 3rd core course.
+Courses and projects that meet this option must be designed to focus on an aspect of organizational studies that is particularly appropriate to the student's vocational aspirations and/or major as well as the integrity of the OS certification program.
+Students may petition (including rationale, syllabus, etc.) for one of the following options to count:

-- A senior research/honors project in the major that integrates the program into a new research project (or)
+- A senior research project in the major that integrates aspects of organizational studies into a new research project (or)

-- An elective course approved by the director.
+- An elective course (e.g., off-campus study or a special topics course) approved by the director.

 Additional Points of Interest

-The premise guiding this four-week session is that organizations need persons capable of examining problems with a critical and imaginative eye and of responding in an ever-changing environment with policies, actions, and decisions derived from a broad knowledge base.
+The premise guiding the OS Summer Session is that organizations need persons capable of examining problems with a critical and imaginative eye and of responding in an ever-changing environment with policies, actions, and decisions derived from a broad knowledge base.
 A major strength of Denison's liberal arts program is that it fosters the development of this broad knowledge base, as well as critical-thinking and problem-solving skills.
-The summer seminar focuses on the application of those skills in organizations.
-Working primarily with Denison alumni/ae, students are introduced to the language and fundamental principles of organizational management, decision-making, marketing, finance, and accounting.
-Equipped with this information, students serve as consultants for local nonprofit and commercial enterprises, taking on the tasks of researching and analyzing problems, formulating solutions, and presenting findings to clients.
-In addition, students travel to cities such as New York, Chicago, and Washington to learn first-hand the nature of operations in advertising agencies, investment banks, manufacturing plants, and other organizations.
+This multi-week, immersive summer session focuses on the application of those skills and deepens their knowledge about how organizations are structured and function and how individuals interact in those settings.
+The session includes workshops and seminars focused on developing practical understanding of organizational behavior, culture, and management as well as providing students with insights and opportunities to hone their personal communication skills and workplace leadership style.
+During the session, students travel to major U.S. cities (e.g., Chicago, San Francisco, New York, Columbus) to learn first-hand the nature of these operations in a wide range of organizations across various industries (e.g., sales & marketing, human resources, finance, nonprofit, technology, sports, retail, healthcare, and manufacturing).
+Working primarily with Denison alumni, students are introduced to the language and fundamental principles of organizational development, company culture, decision-making, project management, design thinking, marketing, entrepreneurship, and more.
+Equipped with this knowledge, students serve as consultants for local companies, taking on the tasks of researching and analyzing problems, formulating solutions, and presenting findings to clients.
+These applied experiences, together with the program’s coursework, are designed to help students build a foundation for understanding the value of a liberal arts education for organizations and their leadership.

 Internship and Integrative Paper

-The internship should take place during the months following the summer session.
-The internship will become the venue where coursework and the summer seminar are brought into play.
-The completion of the internship shall result in a major, integrative paper.
+All students seeking certification in Organizational Studies must complete an appropriate internship.
+The internship should take place following the summer session.
+The internship will become the venue where coursework and lessons from the summer session are brought into play to master practical skills and build knowledge beyond the regular curriculum.